kshlsa/fortress/docs/validators/upgrades/manual.md

 ```

 ::: tip
-If the software version does not match, then please check your `$PATH` to ensure the correct `torqued` is running.
+If the software version does not match, then please check your `$PATH` to ensure the correct `fortressd` is running.
 :::

 ## 2. Replace Genesis file